sillsdev/FieldWorks/Lib/src/SilUtils/FileDialog/readme.txt

-The classes and interfaces in this folder provide a cross-platform implementation of the FileOpenDialog and FileSaveDialog.
+The classes and interfaces in this folder provide a cross-platform implementation of the FileOpenDialog, FileSaveDialog and FolderBrowserDialog.
 By using the adapter class the .NET implementation of the dialog will be displayed on Windows.
 On Linux the corresponding GTK dialog is used.